 |Sony A9||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 |Sony A99 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A99 II|

 |Sony RX10 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 II|

 Studio photographers will appreciate that the Sony A7R III (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the FZ330 and the A7R III are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the A7R III followed on from the Sony A7R II.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.